G3viz/g3viz/README.md

 Date: 2018-08-30

-Easily and effectively visualizing genomic data can help researchers to better understand their data.
+Easily and effectively visualizing genomic data can help researchers to better understand their genomic data.
 This G3viz package aims to provide some easy-to-use visualization tools to enable users to interactively visualize genomic data in a web browser, without having to know any HTML5/JavaScript technologies.
 As of version 0.1.4, the package contains an interactive lollipop diagram to enable users to visualize genomic mutation data.

 ## Content